Discover key changes to immigration regulations in Singapore, Taiwan, Thailand, Turkey, and the United Kingdom.

 Note that the changes will not apply to the EntrePass or the Personalised Employment Pass, which use different criteria to assess dependent privileges.

 The Singaporean authorities have confirmed that certain transitional measures will be in place.
 Initial DP and LTVP applications received before January 1, 2018 will be assessed on the existing criteria.
-Renewal DP and LTVP applications approved or issued before January 1, 2018 will also be assessed on the current criteria, as long as the main pass holder holds a valid work pass with the same employer.
+Renewal DP and LTVP applications received after January 1, 2018 will also be assessed on the current criteria if the initial work pass was issued before January 1 and the main pass holder remains with the same employer.

 TAIWAN | Permanent Residents of Hong Kong and Macau Can Now Obtain Multiple-Entry Permit Online